Meningioma Newport Beach & Orange County, CA

 - Loss of balance

 - Memory loss

-Initial treatment will involve thorough medical history and physical exam, including the patient’s symptoms, personal and family health history.
-To help detect meningioma, Robert Louis, MD conducts a neurological exam to test a patient’s vision, hearing, balance, coordination, reflexes, memory and the ability to think.
+Initial treatment will involve thorough medical history and physical exam, including the patient’s symptoms, and personal and family health history.
+To help detect meningioma, Robert Louis, MD conducts a neurological exam to test a patient’s vision, hearing, balance, coordination, reflexes, memory, and ability to think.

 To help Dr. Louis diagnose and find the exact location of meningioma, he may perform tests and order special imaging: